inconvergent/weird/docs/RND.md

 #### RND:REP

 ```
-repeat body at most a times, or between a and b times
+repeat body at most a times, or between a and b times.

  ; RND:REP
  ;   [symbol]